 *Demonstration final deliverable.

-To prepare for the Artificial Intelligence master I’m interested in, I decided to follow the Logic and Set Theory elective in my current semester.
+As preparation for the Artificial Intelligence master I was interested in at the time, I decided to follow the Logic and Set Theory elective in my current semester.
 As content, a computing language was learned and fully covered to know the foundation of computer logic.
-This was a useful preparation for programming artificial systems and prototypes in the future.
-This logic enhanced my logical thinking in my design process and daily life as well, as I found myself better able to accomplish my tasks or make planning decisions.
+This was a useful preparation for programming intelligent systems and prototypes in the future, but also made me aware that going into full depth in programming wouldn't be a desired carreer direction.
+The methodology learned did enhanced my logical thinking, which can be applied in the design process when setting out the traject (knowing when to advance to a next stage, and what its requirements are).

 To prepare for the Innovation Master I’m interested in, I enrolled for the joined Data Statistics course from Tilburg University and TU/e.
 As content, different measurements and (predictive) visualization methods for user data were learned.
 By learning about the population mean and sample quality, useful skills were learned to improve the results from future user-tests.
 By knowing how much data would need to be collected in order to make solid assumptions about the (elderly) population, I could improve future research for Marble.us in societal and business contexts.